 This course emphasizes the core concepts of nursing practice and examines closely the clinical reasoning students need to apply knowledge and principles in clinical situations.
 Students will also analyze previous personal performance and develop an individualized success and action plan.
 In addition, students will explore the diagnosis and treatment of human responses to health experiences.
 Students will integrate diagnostic findings, pharmacological and nutritional interventions, as well as growth and developmental stages into case studies while analyzing the steps of the nursing process for evidence-based care.
 Analysis of test taking skills and strategies for improvement are also an integral part of this course.
-Prerequisites: Successful completion of junior level courses; permission of course instructor.
+Prerequisite: Senior standing or consent of instructor